MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-inline.md

 # .ingest inline command (push)

-This command ingests data into a table by "pushing" the data that is embedded inline, into the command text itself.
+This command ingests data into a table by "pushing" the data that is embedded inline, in the command text itself.

 > [!NOTE]
 > This command's used for manual ad-hoc testing.